ivanovich18/Quiz-tion-AI/README.md

 #### Video Demo: https://youtu.be/3CdtpAHCry8

-#### Description: A python flask web application that turns long article texts into test questions (multiple choice, true or false) with the quantity of your choice using OpenAI API.
+#### Description: A python flask web application that turns long article texts into test questions (multiple choice, true or false) using OpenAI API.
 This is a final project for Harvard's CS50x course.

 ### Technologies Used:
 - **HTML**